 Overpotential or overvoltage (η)

 Overpotential results from the difference between the concentration of electroactive species on the electrode surface and those in the bulk solution.
-Electrochemical reactions at electrode surfaces occur at a faster rate than diffusion of electroactive species from bulk solutions to electrode surfaces.
+Electrochemical reactions that happen at electrode surfaces, will occur at a faster rate than the diffusion of electroactive species from bulk solutions to electrode surfaces.

-The term “polarisation” refers to the departure of electrode potential from its theoretical value according to the Nernst equation as the current flows.
-Polarisation is influenced by electrode size, shape, and composition, electrolyte composition, temperature, level of current, and the state of species involved in the cell reaction.
+The term “polarisation” refers to the departure of electrode potential from its theoretical value as the current flows.
+This is according to the Nernst equation.
+Polarisation is influenced by electrode size, shape, and composition.
+It is also affected by electrolyte composition, temperature, level of current, as well as the state of species involved in the cell reaction.